StanfordASL/PUMP/README.md

 `$ ./pump <input file name> <cp target> <eta>` (e.g., `$ ./pump input.txt 0.01 2`).
 This runs out of the mainPUMP.cu main file.

 The input file contains all the necessary run settings for a planning problem.
 It is structured as a csv where each line respectively represents initial state, goal state, state space lower bound, state space upper bound, noise multiplier, number of obstacles, and the obstacles.
-The obstacles are enumerated as cubes in 6D with the lowest corner listed first and the highest corner listed second.
+The obstacles are enumerated as bounding boxes in 6D with the lowest corner listed first and the highest corner listed second.

 # Disclaimer